celanthe/community/contributors/guide/README.md

 description:
   A small list of things that you should read and be familiar with before you get started with contributing.
-This includes such things as signing the Contributor License Agreement, familiarizing yourself with our Code of Conduct and more.
+This includes such things as signing the Contributor License Agreement, familiarizing yourself with our Code of Conduct, and more.
 ---

 # Welcome

 Have you ever wanted to contribute to the coolest cloud technology?
-We will help you understand the organization of the Kubernetes project and direct you to the best places to get started.
+This guide will help you understand the overall organization of the Kubernetes project, and direct you to the best places to get started.
 You'll be able to pick up issues, write code to fix them, and get your work reviewed and merged.

 This document is the single source of truth for how to contribute to the code base.
-Feel free to browse the [open issues](https://github.com/kubernetes/community/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fcontributor-guide) and file new ones, all feedback welcome!
+Feel free to browse the [open issues](https://github.com/kubernetes/community/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fcontributor-guide) and file new ones, all feedback is welcome!

 ## Contributor Guide

 Welcome to Kubernetes!
 This guide is broken up into the following sections.
-It is recommended that you follow these steps in order.
+It is recommended that you follow these steps in order:

 - [Welcome](#welcome) - this page
-- [Prerequisites](#prerequisites) - things you need to complete before contributing
+- [Prerequisites](#prerequisites) - tasks you need to complete before you can start contributing to Kubernetes
-- [Your First Contribution](first-contribution.md) - things you need to know before your first contribution
+- [Your First Contribution](first-contribution.md) - things you'll need to know before making your first contribution
-- [Contributing](contributing.md) - the main guide with contributor information
+- [Contributing](contributing.md) - the main reference guide to contributing to Kubernetes

 ## Resources Available